Kotsucoder/News-API/README.md

 # News-API
-A website that gets data from a news API and uses sentiment analysis to publish only positive news.
+This project grabs data from an API about the news, and sends an email digest.